 Thyroid problems are becoming rather common these days.
 Allopathic medicine is only able to provide symptomatic relief meaning you’re pretty much going to be taking those drugs for life.
 Some doctors immediately suggest surgery for many of these patients (especially in the case of Thyroiditis), which is extremely foolish in my opinion.

-Ayurvedic Medicine however, has a better and more permanent solution.
+Ayurvedic Medicine, however, has a better and more effective solution.

 Firstly, understand that Hypothyroidism is a disease that slows down the metabolism.

 Basically, the thyroid starts functioning less effectively, thus producing less of the thyroid hormone known as Thyroxine.
 In order to compensate for this, the pituitary gland starts producing an excess amount of Thyroid Stimulating Hormone (TSH) in order to trigger the Thyroid gland into producing more of the thyroid hormone.
 This is why when testing for Hypothyroidism, a TSH test is done.